-This ‘Rice Bowl of Tamil Nadu’ is also the capital of art and literature of Tamil Nadu that was nourished even under the rule of Marathas and the British.
-The sweet smiling people of the city add to the beauty of the city along with colourful dancing dolls and shining Thanjavur paintings.
-This city proves to be a perfect destination for an art and architecture lover and for an explorer in search of a new haunt.
-It is said to have been named after a demon named “Tanoj”, who wished the town to be named after him.
-Reaching to this city is quite easy from any main town of Tamil Nadu.
-There are many amazing places to see in Thanjavur.
+Thanjavur, ‘Rice Bowl of Tamil Nadu’ is the capital of art and literature of Tamil Nadu state in India.
+During the Chola rule, Tanjore was the bustling capital of the empire.
+This city proves to be a perfect destination for an art and architecture lover considering its major attraction of the Thanjavur Big Temple.
+The smiling people of the city add to the beauty of the city along with dancing dolls called Thanjavur dolls or Bommai and Thanjavur paintings.
+It is said to have been named as Tanjor after a demon named “Tanoj”, who wished the town to be named after him.
+Reaching to this city is quite easy from Chennai and Bangalore through direct trains and buses.
+There are many amazing places to visit in Thanjavur Even if it is your One day tour to Thanjavur.

-The moment you reach to the city you will get yellow colour sharing auto-rickshaws (6 INR from the Railway Station) most of which go to the famous “Big Temple” called….
+The moment you reach the city you will get yellow color sharing auto-rickshaws (6 INR from the Railway Station) most of which go to the famous “Big Temple” called….

 The main temple has the carvings of the Natraja form of Shiva, Vishnu, Lakshmi surrounded by their respective favourite animals, Goddess Durga, Kaali and other ornamental designs on the pillars and the outer walls of the temple.
-The main Sanctum has a huge 3.66 metre tall linga representing the Lord.
+The main Sanctum has a huge 3.66-meter tall linga representing the Lord.

-- Visit the temple twice; once in the early morning and after the sunset when it turns cooler and witness the wonderful silhouette of the temple.
+- Visit the temple twice; once in the early morning and after the sunset when it turns cooler and witnesses the wonderful silhouette of the temple.

 - Sharing auto rickshaws are available from across the railway station (6 INR)

-- Other option is to take the local bus from outside the Thanjavur and reach the old bus stand.
+- Another option is to take the local bus from outside the Thanjavur and reach the old bus stand.
 From there, the temple is just a 5 minutes walk.
 (4 INR)

 - Direct auto-rickshaw would charge you 60-70 INR.
 But you can always bargain for lesser charge considering that the temple is just at a distance of 1.5 km.

-- Cloak room is available inside the temple premise.
+- A cloakroom is available inside the temple premise.
 (10 INR per bag)